 These airlines do not take any responsibility for the impact of timing changes or cancellations on any other flight reservations, and we also cannot do so, which means that you will have to bear the cost of any changes to your travel plans caused by changes to the Bhutan airline schedules.

 Bangkok flights come in and out every day with both airlines (and at busy times there are two or three flights a day) but flights on the other routings are not as frequent.
-Delhi and Kathmandu flights tend to be 5 or 6 times a week (although they are sometimes daily or twice daily at the peak of the season).
+Delhi and Kathmandu flights tend to be daily (or sometimes twice daily at the peak of the season).
 Calcutta flights run around 5 times a week with Druk Air and daily with Tashi Air and Singapore flights are twice a week with Druk Air.
 Flights from Dhaka, Bagdogra and Guwahati are usually twice a week in each direction.

 Druk Air uses an airbus which seats 114 passengers with 20 business class seats and an ATR that seats around 40 passengers with no business class available.
 Tashi Air has two airbuses with 122 seats (including 20 business class seats).

 Timings vary depending on whether the flight is direct or has a stopover but are broadly as follows:

 If you would like more precise information about flight timings or options please ask and we will be happy to explain further.